PrefectHQ/prefect/docs/cloud/concepts/api.md

 We've designed this API to be clear and powerful.
 It is not merely a way to send instructions to Cloud; it allows users to fully introspect every piece of their relevant data.

 Throughout these docs, sections directly related to the GraphQL API are denoted with a <Badge text="GQL" vertical="middle"/> badge.

+### Interactive API in the UI

+For ease of interacting with the GraphQL API, the UI contains a full GraphQL client that automatically handles authentication.
+See the [Interactive API](/cloud/ui/interactive-api) docs for more.

 ### Authentication